Top things to do in New Orleans

 Step inside real haunted history

-These aren’t staged scares—you're standing where it actually happened.
-From the infamous LaLaurie Mansion to hidden alleyways, tours bring you face to face with New Orleans’ true crime scenes, voodoo lore, fires, and folklore.
+These aren’t staged scares; you're standing where it actually happened.
+From the infamous LaLaurie Mansion to hidden alleyways, tours bring you face-to-face with New Orleans’ true crime scenes, voodoo lore, fires, and folklore.
 With 8–12 chilling stops per tour, you’ll leave entertained and oddly well-versed in local history.

 Masterful storytelling and engaging narrations

-More than just narrators, New Orleans ghost tour guides are trained performers—licensed locals who mix fact, flair, and the occasional prop for an unforgettable show.
+More than just narrators, New Orleans ghost tour guides are trained performers, licensed locals who mix fact, flair, and the occasional prop for an unforgettable show.
 With humor, history, and personal ghost encounters woven in, no two tours feel the same.
 It's part improv, part theater, and all deeply entertaining.

 One tour, many tales

-Most tours don’t stick to one story—they package multiple themes in a single outing.
-One minute you’re at a haunted bar, the next you're hearing vampire lore at the Ursuline Convent—it’s the kind of variety only New Orleans can offer.
+Most tours don’t stick to one story; they package multiple themes in a single outing.
+One minute you’re at a haunted bar, the next you're hearing vampire lore at the Ursuline Convent; it’s the kind of variety only New Orleans can offer.
 It keeps things interesting from start to finish.

 The French Quarter at night is a vibe